A Free Santa Barbara Music Club concert

 - Price: FREE

-- Location: 40 E. Anapamu St., Faulkner Gallery in the Central Library
+- Location: 40 E Anapamu St. in the Faulkner Gallery of the Central Library

 - Website: http://www.sbmusicclub.org